MyGitHubSite/Udacity-CarND-Project-1-Finding-Lane-Lines/writeup_template.md

 My pipeline consisted of seven (7) steps:

-  1. I converted the images to grayscale in order to find road edges in the following steps.
+  1. I converted the images to grayscale in order to more easily find road edges in the following steps.
-  2. I blurred the grayscale miages using the CV2 gaussian blur function (kernel_size=11) to smooth out the rough edges in the gray scale images.
+  2. I blurred the grayscale images using the CV2 gaussian blur function (kernel_size=11) to smooth out the rough edges in the grayscale images.
   3. I used the cv2.Canny() function to find the Canny edges for pixel gradients with low_threshold=75 and high_threshold=150 in the blurred images.
   4. I worked out a region of interest in the video stream to narrow in on the left and right lanes on the road.
 From the region of interest in the video frames I created masked images that showed the Canny edges for just in the region of interest where the lane lines would be.
   5. I calculated the Probabilistic Hough Transforms on the Canny edges to detect lines using parameters: rho=1, theta=np.pi/180, threshold=30 , min_line_len=15, max_line_gap=5.
-The Hough parameters were found by trial and error to help balance having too many lines that were't credible and not having enough lines to create a line extrapolation in next step.
+The Hough parameters were found by trial and error to help balance having too many lines that were't credible and not having enough lines to create a line extrapolation in the next step.
 The parameters helped filter out objects that were not related to lane lines like: trash in the road, others cars, road reflectors, and stray markings on the roads.
 Also, they helped to filter out lane markings which were not suitable for further processing.
   6. Using the Hough lines I split them into left and right lines corresponding to left lane and right lane lines using their  slopes.
 From the Hough line (x,y) points I drew left and right road lanes onto the masked images.

      My draw_lines() function consisted of three methods:

 	   (1) default: using the cv2.line() function with the raw (x,y) points from the Hough Lines.
-	(2) using linear regression to find the slopes and intercepts from the raw (x,y) points (3) using a weighted average of slope and intercepts from the raw (x,y) points.
+	   (2) using linear regression to find the slopes and intercepts from the raw (x,y) points.
+	   (3) using a weighted average of slope and intercepts from the raw (x,y) points.

       I wanted to extrapolate the line data to draw solid lane lines on the roads so I used (2) and (3) to do that.
       I found that (3) the weighted average approach gave the most stable lines in consecutive frames probably because it gave          more weight to longer (and more credible) lines rather than giving equal weight to each point in (2) the linear regression approach.